daidodo/format-imports-vscode/README.md

   C, D,
   E,
 } from 'a'; // There are 2 names at most per wrapped line

+export {
+  A, B,
+  C, D,
+  E,
+}; // There are 2 names at most per wrapped line
 ```

 ### Grouping Rules

-JS/TS Import Sorter can put imports into different groups separated by a blank line, based on the rules defined in `groupRules`.
+JS/TS Import/Export Sorter can put imports into different groups separated by a blank line, based on the rules defined in `groupRules`.

 Each grouping rule applies to either: